sdcnku/micropython/docs/openmvcam/tutorial/openmvide_overview.rst

     OpenMV Cam.
 But, your OpenMV Cam can actually run faster than OpenMV IDE sometimes and OpenMV IDE is only sampling some of the frames from your OpenMV Cam and not all.
-Anyway, OpenMV IDE's FPS will never be faster than your OpenMV Cam's FPS, but, if may be slower.
+Anyway, OpenMV IDE's FPS will never be faster than your OpenMV Cam's FPS, but, it may be slower.

 Tools
 -----